boonkeong1714/Java_Assessment/README.md

  - Java modifier is confusing, don't know when to use which one: public? private? static? void?
  - Reading someone else's code is challenging, need to figure out why the code is written in this way

-- The gap in between what we learned and whats is required for this project is too big!
- - A lot of new concepts are introduced in this project, such as manipulate array, random output.
- - X and Y coordinates of the array are very confusing, have to trial and error to try it out.
- - Not able to practice JS for web browser and DOM for this project

 *3. What would make your experience with this assessment better?*
  - PLEASE, please go through the potential solution after this assessment! don't waste this valuable thinking process